-English teacher Maggie Webber (Jacqueline Bisset) not only discovers that her husband is having an affair with his secretary but it is not the first time that he has cheated on her.
+English teacher Maggie Webber (Jacqueline Bisset - An Old Fashioned Christmas) not only discovers that her husband is having an affair with his secretary but it is not the first time that he has cheated on her.
 With her life turned upside down after almost 25 years of marriage Maggie decides to take a trip down memory lane to the lakes where as a teenager she met her first love Patrick Fleming.
-Unaware that Patrick passed away Maggie also discovers that the old dance venue "The Harvest Moon" has fallen into a state of disrepair, so with a loan from the bank she decides to take a sabbatical from teaching and fix the place up.
-It brings her in touch with John Keats Fleming (Eric Mabius - Signed, Sealed, Delivered: Home Again), Patrick's son and they start to have feelings for each other leaving Maggie trying to work out whether it is John she is falling for or that he reminds her of her first true love.
+Unaware that Patrick passed away Maggie also discovers that the old dance venue "The Harvest Moon" has fallen into a state of disrepair.
+So with a loan from the bank she decides to take a sabbatical from teaching and renovate the old place.
+It brings her in touch with John Keats Fleming (Eric Mabius - Signed, Sealed, Delivered: Home Again), Patrick's son and before long they become romantically involved.
+But it leaves Maggie trying to work out whether it is John she is falling for or that he reminds her of his father.

 Adapted from K.C.
 McKinnon's novel of the same name "Dancing at the Harvest Moon" is 100% typical of a romantic-drama which has been made as a TV movie.
-That means that for some this story of a woman falling for a younger man, the son of her first true love will be pleasant and romantic whilst others will see it as weak, slushy and occasionally corny.
+That means that for some this story of an older woman falling for a younger man, the son of her first true love, will be pleasant and romantic whilst others will see it as weak, slushy and occasionally corny.
 For me it was pleasant, "Dancing at the Harvest Moon" is what I would call a TV take on a Douglas Sirk style melodrama but done on a lesser budget and tighter time constraints.
 But it works and whilst you sort of know how things are going to play out in this May to December romance it keeps you watching with enjoyable performances from Jacqueline Bisset and Eric Mabius.